brentfraser/geotabloid/README.rst

 GeoTabloid
 ==========

 A demonstration server for GeoPaparazzi users.
+Using Django, Django-Rest-Framework and PostGIS this service provides upload and download functions for GeoPaparazzi along with some useful templates for exploring the notes, tracks and photos that you collect.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/